 This hand-drawn poster for Victory Bonds, created by Harry Denning himself while he was in high school, won third prize in the Canada-wide poster contest.

 Imagine Mrs. Spackman’s joy when she carefully clipped this photograph from The Calgary Herald and glued it into her scrapbook!
 Alberta, like the rest of the world, celebrated the successful invasion of Europe with great fanfare.

 Finally, this photograph isn’t found in She Made Them Family, but it is a photograph of the hard-working Anne Gafiuk poring over old copies of the Okotoks Review in her quest for more wartime information.

 Thanks for sharing these great example, Anne, and I’m sure many of us look forward to reading She Made Them Family.

 This 358-page book has photos, letters and documents on almost every page.
 You may order the book by emailing Anne at: email@example.com, and visiting her website at www.whatsinastory.ca.
 You may also buy a copy from the Bomber Command Museum in Nanton, Alberta.
 For more information about this and other great wartime books visit the Bomber Command Museum website here: She Made Them Family.

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 Here’s an image showing a very motherly woman who reminds me of Mrs. Spackman serving a servicewoman and a serviceman at Thanksgiving.
-To see my entire collection of Star Weekly covers, and I'm adding a new one almost every week, click: Star Weekly At War.
+To see my entire collection of Star Weekly covers, click: Star Weekly At War.